hu-macsy/lama_old/scai/tasking/doc/index.rst

-:ref:`NoSyncToken`           Pseudo class for synchronous execution :ref:`TaskSyncToken`         Asynchronous execution of a task by a Host thread :ref:`CUDAStreamSyncToken`   Asynchronous execution of a CUDA kernel on a GPU device :ref:`MICSyncToken`          Asynchronous execution of a kernel on the Intel Xeon Phi MPISyncToken                 Asynchronous execution of a MPI communication.
+:ref:`NoSyncToken`           Pseudo class for synchronous execution :ref:`TaskSyncToken`         Asynchronous execution of a task by a Host thread :ref:`CUDAStreamSyncToken`   Asynchronous execution of a CUDA kernel on a GPU device MPISyncToken                 Asynchronous execution of a MPI communication.
 ===========================  =========================================================